nwoeanhinnogaehr/412-W19-G5-public/Final_Report.md

 Next, it must push the box to the goal spot, and indicate again with the LED and a sound when it has done this.

 After completing these two tasks, the robot returns back to the line and continues on to location 3 (yes, location 4 comes before location 3).
+The following is what location 4 looks like.

 ![ui_v1.0](https://github.com/nwoeanhinnogaehr/412-W19-G5-public/blob/master/media/loc_2.png?raw=true)